-I don’t know about you but when I’m arguing, I rarely feel as if I’m communicating at my best.
-Feeling my best is rarely, if ever, an experience I’m having of myself in the moments that I’m raising my voice, being combative with my words, and/or trying to force another person – usually someone I care about – see my way of thinking.
+I don’t know about you but when I’m arguing, I rarely feel as if I’m at my best.
+Feeling my best is rarely, if ever, an experience I’m having of myself in the moments that I’m raising my voice, feeling annoyed, being combative with my words, and/or trying to force another person – usually someone I care about – to see my way of thinking.
 What am I feeling?
 I’ll tell you.

 - Out of control